Glossary of US Real Estate Terms Commonly Used

-Disclosures are any material facts or defects that a Seller must disclose on a document called the Sellers Disclosure.
+Disclosures are any material facts or defects that a Seller must disclose on a Sellers Disclosure document.

-A double closing is a strategy used by wholesalers to purchase and sell the property for a quick profit.
+Wholesalers use a double closing strategy to purchase and sell the property for a quick profit.

 The wholesaler purchases a property from a seller at a discounted price and then resells the property to a buyer for a small profit.